The theory of conditional expressions corresponds to analysis by cases in mathematics and is only a mild generalization of propositional calculus.

 with the variables taken in the order r, q, p is

-In this canonical form, the 2 cases of the truth or falsity of are explicitly exhibited.
+In this canonical form, the 2 cases of the truth or falsity of

 An expression may be transformed into canonical form as follows: